Tate Group Overview

 Postdoctoral Researcher in Chemical Biology

-We are seeking an outstanding chemical biologist to join our group to work on a BBSRC-funded project in collaboration with Prof Gary Frost and colleagues in the Department of Medicine, for a period of 2 years.
+We are seeking an outstanding chemical biologist to join our group to work on a BBSRC-funded project in collaboration with Prof Gary Frost and colleagues in the Department of Medicine, for a period of 2 years; please see the advert for further details.
 The project focuses on understanding the role of short chain fatty acid GPCRs in regulation of appetite-related hormones, with significant potential impact on the growing worldwide obesity epidemic.
 The research will involve design, synthesis and application of small molecule probes for these GPCRs, and is backed by a robust combination of proteomic, biochemical and cellular assays.
 Candidates should hold a PhD in chemical biology, preferably with experience developing chemical probes for membrane proteins.
-This position will be advertised shortly, and will start in September 2016; in the meantime, informal enquiries may be made to Prof Ed Tate (please send your CV by email).
+This position will start in October-Decemer 2016, and applications must be made via the Imperial recruitment portal.

 Postdoctoral Researcher/Lab Manager in Medicinal Chemistry

 We are seeking a highly motivated scientist with a background in organic synthesis and medicinal chemistry/chemical biology, to take a lead in developing and supporting medicinal chemistry research in our lab, and more widely in the Department.
-The position will involve significant responsibility and creative input into medicinal chemistry projects, particularly through supervision of students on Imperial's MRes in Drug Discovery and Development.
+The position, which is now open for applications, will involve significant responsibility and creative input into medicinal chemistry projects, particularly through supervision of students on Imperial's MRes in Drug Discovery and Development.
 The role will also involve management of our synthetic chemistry labs, and the opportunity to develop new initiatives in medicinal chemistry (e.g. screening capabilities).
-The position will be available for one year in the first instance, with the intention that the post will be extended to 2 years or beyond subject to performance.
+The position will be available for one year in the first instance, with the intention that the post will be extended to 2 years and beyond, subject to performance.
 Candidates should hold a PhD in organic/medicinal chemistry, preferably with experience in research student supervision and lab management.
-This position will be advertised in due course, and will start in October 2016; in the meantime, informal enquiries may be made to Prof Ed Tate (please send your CV via email).
+This position will start in October/November 2016, and applications must be made via the Imperial recruitment portal.